mgrith/mariagrith.com/content/home/about.md

 ### About me

 I am an Associate Professor in the Finance Department of Neoma Business School.
 I earned my Ph.D. in Economics from Humboldt University of Berlin.
-Afterward, I had postdoctoral appointments at Humboldt University of Berlin, the University of Pennsylvania, and Singapore Management University.
-Most recently, I worked as an Assistant Professor in Econometrics at Erasmus School of Economics.
+Afterward, I held postdoctoral appointments at Humboldt University of Berlin, the University of Pennsylvania, and Singapore Management University.
+I served as an Assistant Professor in Econometrics at the Erasmus School of Economics.

-My work focuses on developing statistical methods to study dynamic high-dimensional data settings.
+My work focuses on developing statistical methods for analyzing dynamic high-dimensional data.
 I utilize nonparametric statistics, functional data analysis, machine learning, and graphical models in my research.
 My primary applications are in finance, with a particular interest in asset pricing, option pricing, risk management, and digital finance.

 This is my [curriculum vitae](M_Grith_Curriculum_Vitae.pdf).